-Handle the callback from the OAuth 2.0 authorization server, that occurs as part of the authorization process.
+Handle the callback from the OAuth 2.0 Authorization Server occuring as part of the authorization process.

 If the callback is handled successfully, the filter saves the authorization state in the context at the specified target location and redirects to the URL provided to the login endpoint during login.